One-Nexus/Synergy/README.md

 }
 ```

 The `$config` variable passed to the mixin is what will serve any custom options when the module is included.
 For the default options, a new variable named after your module is used, in our example this is `$header`.
-Underneath, we pass the options to a common variable: `$config`.
+Underneath, we pass the options to a common global variable: `$config !global`.
 This is so every module has a common variable that can be accessed by the Modular mixins:

 ```js
 @mixin header($config: ()) {